lene/DuplicateImages/README.md

 ### Slow execution

-`find-dups` can also use an alternative algorithm which is O(N<sup>2</sup>) in the number of images.
+`find-dups` can also use an alternative algorithm which exhaustively compares all images to each other, being O(N<sup>2</sup>) in the number of images.
-Use the `--slow` option to use this alternative algorithm.

 This algorithm is selected automatically if `--max-distance` is not 0.

+You can use the `--slow` option to use this alternative algorithm specifically.
+The `--slow` switch is mutually exclusive with the `--group` switch.

 ### Progress bar and verbosity control